MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-workstations.md

 ::: moniker-end

 You can deploy System Center Data Protection Manager (DPM) to back up client computers.
-Depending on the client operating system, you can back up volumes, shares, folders, files, bare metal and system state, and deduped volumes.
+Depending on the client operating system, you can back up volumes, shares, folders, files, and deduped volumes.

 ## Prerequisites and limitations